electrumpayments/prepaidutility-service-interface/src/docs/devguide/hugo/site/content/getting-started.md

 This service is aimed at two groups of users: a) a retailer wishing to develop a point-of-sale client application to access the Electrum Prepaid Utility Service, or b) a prepaid utility service provider or aggregator wishing to develop a server application to integrate directly with the Electrum service.
 If you fall into one of these categories, then this is the solution for you!

+Details of the business process of prepaid utility transactions can be found in the [Transaction Flows](/transaction-flows) section.

 ## Supported languages

 # Java